-USS Higgins (DDG 76) operations
+USS Higgins (DDG 76) Operations

 |0

-This work, USS Higgins (DDG 76) operations [Image 5 of 5], by PO3 Christine Montgomery, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Higgins (DDG 76) Operations [Image 6 of 6], by PO3 Christine Montgomery, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT